probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 At the time of writing, Bitswap has a `ProviderSearchDelay` variable set to [1 second by default](https://github.com/ipfs/go-bitswap/blob/82ac8b359cb0960e1c190e944bfecf354493d7f1/internal/defaults/defaults.go#L10).
 This means that, unless the node is already directly connected to the content provider, the request to discover and fetch the content will be delayed by a second, which is far from ideal as IPFS targets sub-second data delivery.
 We would like to provide a better value for the `ProviderSearchDelay` whose value has been arbitrarily selected until now.

 This study aims at measuring the effectiveness of the Bitswap discovery process, or in other words how efficient is Bitswap as a content discovery protocol.
 The performance of Bitswap discovery is the ratio of requests succeeding before the DHT walk starts.
-We also measure the time distribution of the successful Bitswap requests, and the number of packets sent by Bitswap for each requested CID.
+We also measure the block discovery and fetch latency distribution of the successful Bitswap requests, and the number of packets sent by Bitswap for each requested CID.

 Assuming that content in the IPFS network is uniformly distributed among the ~20’000 peers participating in the DHT, and given that each node broadcasts requests to its ~1’000 directly connected peers, we would expect a success rate of approximately $\frac{1'000}{20'000} = 5\\%$.